What is Bioresonance?

 Depending on the case, it is possible that the improvement will be seen later on, as the body starts to detoxify and rebalance itself after a series of therapeutic sessions.
 This is why drinking plenty of water is of a crucial importance both before and after each treatment.

-What to do before my first session?
+What to do before your first Bioresonance session?

 Please wear footwear and socks which are easy to remove as the testing might include use of foot plates.

-Bioresonance is a safe and well-tolerated method of diagnosis and treatment but it should not be used in pregnant women or people with recently fitted pacemakers, heraing aids or those who have a history of transplant surgery.
+Bioresonance is a safe and well-tolerated method of diagnosis and treatment but it should not be used in pregnant women or people with recently fitted pacemakers, hearing aids or those who have a history of transplant surgery.